Introduction to Key-Value Database

 • Keys are unique to ensure that there is no ambiguity when searching for a specific value.

-Key-value databases are generally more flexible and offer faster read and write performance compared to relational databases, which may require more complex aggregations to retrieve data.
-Instead, a key-value database simply looks up the value associated with a specific key.
+• Key-value databases provide faster read and write performance compared to relational databases, which may require complex aggregations to retrieve data.

-There are several different implementations of key-value databases available on the market.
+• There are several implementations of key-value databases available.
 Each one of them has some unique features and capabilities.
 Here are some examples: Aerospike, Apache Cassandra, Amazon DynamoDB, Berkeley DB, Memcached, Riak, Redis, etc.

 Key value database example